bermudi/conventional-commits-unofficial/README.md

-# Conventional Commits Specification 2.0.0 (Unofficial)
+# Conventional Commits Specification 2.0.1 (Unofficial)

 ## Summary

 The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history, making it easier to write automated tools on top of.
 This convention dovetails with SemVer by describing the features, fixes, and breaking changes made in commit messages.

-Version 2.0.0 introduces optimizations for **AI-Assisted Development**, specifically focusing on the transition from code-first to spec-first workflows.
-It treats the *decision* and the *requirement* as first-class citizens in the repository history.
+Version 2.0.1 introduces optional enhancements for projects using formal specifications, treating requirements and decisions as optionally trackable elements in repository history.

 The commit message structure remains: